Dr Shampa Roy-Mukherjee

 - Carbon Emissions and International Trade in India

-Covid-19 related project.
-Project studies the impact of Covid-19 on local authorities and SMEs in East London, focusing on the unemployment and financial resilience in this region.
-The research
+COVID-19 related project.
+Project studies the impact of COVID-19 on local authorities and SMEs in East London, focusing on the unemployment and financial resilience in this region.

 I teach on postgraduate and undergraduate courses in Economics and Business Management.

 - EC5005 Introduction to Econometrics